SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Prefix operators take one argument, the expression that follows them.

-The Standard Library provides the following prefix operators:
+The Swift Standard Library provides the following prefix operators:

 * ``++`` Increment
 * ``--`` Decrement
 * ``!`` Logical NOT
 * ``~`` Bitwise NOT
-* ``+`` Unary plus, a no-op provided for parity with unary minus
+* ``+`` Unary plus
 * ``-`` Unary minus

+For information about the behavior of these operators, see "Basic Operators" and "Advanced Operators".

+..
+TODO Link

 .. langref-grammar